 For example, a Seal point cat is actually a black cat with the Himalayan mutation altering how the melanin is developed and displayed.
-A Chocolate point is actually a brown cat, a Flame point is actually an orange cat, etc. Blue points and Lilac points are dilute forms of black and brown; they require an additional separate allele mutation to make them dilute.
+A Chocolate point is actually a brown cat, a Flame point is actually an orange cat, etc. Blue points and Lilac points are dilute forms of black and brown; they require an additional separate allele mutation in addition to the albinism mutation in order to make them dilute.
 Lynx points, Tortoiseshell (Tortie) points, and Showshoes have yet another additional gene being expressed that gives them their stripes, orange streaks, and masks/socks.
-These are the same genes as in non-Himalayan mutation cats, just expressed differently.
+So for example, a Tortie Blue Point with Snowshoe masks/socks would have THREE mutations creating her pattern.
+These additional mutations are the same genes as in non-Himalayan mutation cats (“normal” cats), just expressed differently.
 I won’t go into the full cat coat and color genetics explanation, as that will have to be another article on its own!

 The Himalayan mutation has a simple recessive hereditary pattern: